Music of Russia: Tuva

 Tuvan throat singing, or xoomii, is famous worldwide, primarily for its novelty.
 The style is highly unusual and foreign to most listeners, who typically find it inaccessible and amelodic.
 In throat singing, the natural harmonic resonances of the lips and mouth are tuned to select certain overtones.
 The style was first recorded by Ted Levin, who helped catalogue a number of different styles.
 These include borbannadir (which is compared to the sound of a flowing river), sygyt (similar to whistling), xoomii, chylandyk (likened to chirping crickets) and ezengileer (like a horse's trotting).
 Of particular international fame are the group Huun-Huur-Tu and master throat singer Kongar-ool Ondar.

 Ukrainian music in Russia

 Although Ukraine is an independent country since 1991, Ukrainians constitute the second-largest ethnic minority in Russia.
 The bandura is the most important and distinctive instrument of the Ukrainian folk tradition, and was used by court musicians in the various Tsarist courts.
 The kobzars, a kind of wandering performers who composed dumy, or folk epics.

-Hardbass in Russia

-Hardbass or hard bass (Russian: хардбасс, tr. hardbass, IPA: [xɐrdˈbas]) is a subgenre of electronic music which originated from Russia during the late 1990s, drawing inspiration from UK hard house, bouncy techno and hardstyle.
-Hardbass is characterized by its fast tempo (usually 150–175 BPM), donks, distinctive basslines (commonly known as "hard bounce"), distorted sounds, heavy kicks and occasional rapping.
-Hardbass has become a central stereotype of the gopnik subculture.
-In several European countries, so-called "hardbass scenes" have sprung up,[1] which are events related to the genre that involve multiple people dancing in public while masked, sometimes with moshing involved.